ansonphong/phong-bot/README.md

 # 🐸🤖 PHONG-BOT
-## For automatic random auto-posting to social media.
+### For automatic random auto-posting to social media.
-Copyright (C) 2024 Anson Phong

 A robust Python-based X/Twitter bot that automatically posts content from a local directory to X.com.
 The bot intelligently handles multiple images, videos, text content, and alt text while tracking what has been posted to prevent duplicates.